Vector Spaces and Subspaces

 Why We Care: The Column Space and Null Space

-The Null Space of A (N(A)): This is the set of all input vectors x that get "squashed" to the zero vector by the transformation (i.e., all x such that Ax=0).
-This subspace answers the question, "What information is lost by the transformation?"
+2. The Null Space of A (N(A)): This is the set of all input vectors xx that get "squashed" to the zero vector by the transformation (i.e., all xx such that Ax=0Ax = \vec{0}).

 Understanding that these are not just random collections of vectors, but are in fact self-contained **subspaces** with their own **basis** and **dimension**, is the key to unlocking the Fundamental Theorem of Linear Algebra.